Zucchini Noodles with Garlicky Shrimp is an amazingly tasty and filling pasta substitute, perfect for diabetics on anyone on a low carb diet.

 This is not the first time I post a zucchini noodle recipe.
 The fact that I post another recipe in a few years should be taken as an endorsement, weird as it sounds.
 The reason why I like both of these recipes, besides tricking my brain into thinking that I am eating actual noodles, is that both recipes have ingredients with strong flavors.
 The first one Mambá, and this garlic.

-Speaking of garlic, do you love garlic as much as I do?
+I hope you love garlic as much as I do.

 This is a recipe that diabetics and people on low-carb diets will love.
 It's like a plateful of very tasty pasta, but without the guilt.
 Zoodles (zucchini noodles) are one of my favorite pasta substitutes.
 Of course, you can make this with actual pasta, spaghettini works best with it, just boil according to instructions on the package and add to the dish in lieu of zoodles.